KoljaB/RealtimeSTT/docs/engines/funasr.md

 # FunASR

-FunASR provides a fast multilingual ASR path for models such as SenseVoice.
+FunASR provides an experimental multilingual ASR path for models such as SenseVoice.

 ## Install